kpreisser/MouseClickSimulator/README.md

 ## WARNING
 Use this program at your own risk!
-Toontown Rewritten states in their Terms of Use that you should not use automation software, so you might risk a ban if you use this program.
+Toontown Rewritten and Corporate Clash state in their Terms of Use that you should not use automation software, so you might risk a ban if you use this program.

 ## Running the Mouse Click Simulator